You are browsing documentation for a version other than the latest stable release. Switch to the latest stable release, 1.2.

 This is simple to accomplish by adding a

 recipes-mender/mender/mender_%.bbappend file in your Yocto Project layer, with the following content:

 SYSTEMD_AUTO_ENABLE = "disable"

 In this case it is also possible to avoid Mender's current dependency on systemd.
-If you do not wish to enable systemd in your build, instead of inheriting
+If you do not wish to enable systemd in your build, add the following to

 If you disable Mender running as a daemon under

 systemd, you must run all required Mender commands from the CLI or scripts.
 Most notably, you need to run

 mender -commit after booting into and verifying a successful deployment.
 When running in managed mode, any pending

 mender -commit will automatically be run by the Mender daemon after it starts.
 See Modes of operation for more information about the difference.

 You can configure how frequently the Mender client will make requests to the Mender server as described in Polling intervals before starting the build process.